summaryrefslogtreecommitdiffstats

 -

-You can send us a text file with just the text transcript in it and
+-You can send us a text file with just the text transcript in it and

-not worry about the timestamps.
++and not worry about the timestamps.
 We can figure out the timing using

 [aeneas for forced alignment](https://www.readbeyond.it/aeneas/).

-`M-j` to repeat the current subtitle.
++fast, use `M-j` to repeat the current subtitle or

 +# Chapter markers